Sachin-Ram/Sachin-Ram/README.md

 I'm a software developer with a passion for building innovative solutions.
 Welcome to my GitHub profile!
 Here's a little bit about me:

-- 🔭 I’m currently working on Notes api project and a MERN stack project
+- 🔭 I’m currently working on Notes api project
 - 🌱 I’m currently learning CI/CD
 - 💬 Ask me about Python, C, Java, PHP, RESTful API, or anything tech-related!
 - 📫 How to reach me: [Email](mailto:sachinram2509@gmail.com) | [LinkedIn](https://www.linkedin.com/in/sachin-ram-94418a226/)